 In the end, you get a beer that some say has a bright, fresh hop flavor that is unlike beer brewed with processed hops.
 That’s why most brewers opt to make a lighter-bodied ale instead of a big, burly stout when brewing fresh hop beer.
 They want the hops to shine and steal the show.

 But, you be the judge.
 Try some.
-In the next week or two we should start seeing fresh hop beers on tap at brewery tasting rooms, brewpubs and better beer bars.
+In the next four to six weeks we should start seeing fresh hop beers on tap at brewery tasting rooms, brewpubs and better beer bars.

 One more note.
 Some breweries like to call a beer “harvest ale” or a “fresh hop ale” if they use whole cone hops instead of pelletized hops.
 I think that is a total copout.
 Of course, it’s easy for me to say that since I live in Washington where most of the nation’s hops are grown.
 Around here, fresh means fresh and wet means wet.
 If you are drinking something called a Harvest Ale in April, and it was brewed by a brewery in the northern hemisphere… well, you do the math.
 It’d be like a brewery in New Zealand making a fresh hop beer in September.